Negotiation Skills Course Singapore

 - Identifying Your WAP

-- In any negotiation, it is important that you keep your WAP (Walk Away Price) to yourself, especially if it is significantly less than your initial offer.
+- In any negotiation, you must keep your WAP (Walk Away Price) to yourself, especially if it is significantly less than your original offer.

 - Identifying Your ZOPA